Siba Mtongana is an international multi-award winning culinary extraordinaire, food expert, author, entrepreneur, mom and wife.

 You must also make sure that you use your money wisely as there is no point in being in business if there is no ROI in the long run.

 3. Never ever think you are ahead of the game.
 It is always important to keep researching, keep innovating to stay at the top of your game.

 On a side note, if technology is not one of your strong points make the time and effort to educate yourself because it does not matter what industry you are in, technology has ultimate an impact on your business and its trajectory.

-As customers become more and more “instant” you must understand which parts of your business and value chains you can either innovate through technology or how technology can be used to enhance your customer experience and convenience.
+As customers become more and more “instant” you must understand which parts of your business and value chain you can either innovate through technology or how technology can be used to enhance your customer experience and convenience.

 3 book recommendations for entrepreneurs?